Non-Wiener groups with a Gelfand pair: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Anne-Marie Aubert for her help sourcing references regarding the representation theory of the reductive groups in the proof of Theorem B. We also thank Pierre-Emmanuel Caprace, Dougal Davis and Simon Marshall for useful discussions during the course of this work.
+We would like to thank Anne-Marie Aubert for her help sourcing references regarding the representation theory of the reductive groups in the proof of Theorem B. We also thank Pierre-Emmanuel Caprace, Dougal Davis, Simon Marshall and Maarten Solleveld for useful discussions during the course of this work.